juanluispaz/ts-sql-query/docs/supported-operations.md

     params(): any[]

     // Result compose operations
-    compose(config: { externalProperty: string, internalProperty: string, propertyName: string }): this composeDeletingInternalProperty(config: { externalProperty: string, internalProperty: string, propertyName: string }): this composeDeletingExternalProperty(config: { externalProperty: string, internalProperty: string, propertyName: string }): this withNoneOrOne(fn: (ids: EXTERNAL_PROPERTY_TYPE[]) => Promise<any[]>): this
+    /** @deprecated Use complex projections or aggregate as an object array instead */ compose(config: { externalProperty: string, internalProperty: string, propertyName: string }): this /** @deprecated Use complex projections or aggregate as an object array instead */ composeDeletingInternalProperty(config: { externalProperty: string, internalProperty: string, propertyName: string }): this
+    /** @deprecated Use complex projections or aggregate as an object array instead */ composeDeletingExternalProperty(config: { externalProperty: string, internalProperty: string, propertyName: string }): this
+    /** @deprecated Use complex projections or aggregate as an object array instead */ withNoneOrOne(fn: (ids: EXTERNAL_PROPERTY_TYPE[]) => Promise<any[]>): this
-    withOne(fn: (ids: EXTERNAL_PROPERTY_TYPE[]) => Promise<any[]>): this
+    /** @deprecated Use complex projections or aggregate as an object array instead */ withOne(fn: (ids: EXTERNAL_PROPERTY_TYPE[]) => Promise<any[]>): this
-    withMany(fn: (ids: EXTERNAL_PROPERTY_TYPE[]) => Promise<any[]>): this
+    /** @deprecated Use complex projections or aggregate as an object array instead */ withMany(fn: (ids: EXTERNAL_PROPERTY_TYPE[]) => Promise<any[]>): this
-    withOptionalMany(fn: (ids: EXTERNAL_PROPERTY_TYPE[]) => Promise<any[]>): this
+    /** @deprecated Use complex projections or aggregate as an object array instead */ withOptionalMany(fn: (ids: EXTERNAL_PROPERTY_TYPE[]) => Promise<any[]>): this
-    split(propertyName: string, mappig: { [property: string]: string }): this
-    splitRequired(propertyName: string, mappig: { [property: string]: string }): this
-    splitOptional(propertyName: string, mappig: { [property: string]: string }): this
-    guidedSplitRequired(propertyName: string, mappig: { [property: string]: string }): this
-    guidedSplitOptional(propertyName: string, mappig: { [property: string]: string }): this
+    /** @deprecated Use complex projections or aggregate as an object array instead */ split(propertyName: string, mappig: { [property: string]: string }): this /** @deprecated Use complex projections or aggregate as an object array instead */ splitRequired(propertyName: string, mappig: { [property: string]: string }): this /** @deprecated Use complex projections or aggregate as an object array instead */ splitOptional(propertyName: string, mappig: { [property: string]: string }): this /** @deprecated Use complex projections or aggregate as an object array instead */ guidedSplitRequired(propertyName: string, mappig: { [property: string]: string }): this /** @deprecated Use complex projections or aggregate as an object array instead */ guidedSplitOptional(propertyName: string, mappig: { [property: string]: string }): this

     // Returning methods